casper-ecosystem/cep-85/docs/using-casper-client.md

 --session-hash hash-b568f50a64acc8bbe43462ffe243849a88111060b228dacb8f08d42e26985180 \
 // The name of the entrypoint you are invoking.
 --session-entry-point "burn" \
-// The account hash of the account that you are burning CEP-85 tokens from.
+// The account hash of the account from which you are burning CEP-85 tokens.
 --session-arg "owner:key='account-hash-9f81014b9c7406c531ebf0477132283f4eb59143d7903a2fae54358b26cea44b'" \
 // The IDs of the CEP-85 tokens you are burning from the owner account.
 --session-arg "id:U256='2'" \